pvillela/rust-thread-local-collect/README.md

 `Holder` wraps a thread-local value and ensures that each such variable, when used, is linked with `Control`.
 In the case of modules [`joined`], [`simple_joined`], and [`probed`], `Holder` notifies `Control` when the `Holder` instance is dropped upon thread termination.
 In the case of module [`channeled`], `Holder` contains a channel [`Sender`](std::sync::mpsc::Sender) that sends values to be aggregated by `Control`.

 `Control` keeps track of the linked thread-local variables, contains an accumulation operation `op` and an accumulated value `acc`, and provides methods to access the accumulated value.
 The accumulated value is updated by applying `op` to each thread-local data value and `acc` when the thread-local value is collected.
-Depending on the specific module, thread-local values are collected when the `Holder` value is dropped and/or when collection is initiated by a method on the `Control` object or when the data value is sent by `Holder` to `Control` on a channel.
+Depending on the specific module, thread-local values are collected when the `Holder` value is dropped and/or when collection is initiated by a method on the `Control` object, or when the data value is sent by `Holder` to `Control` on a channel.

-Implementations of the `HolderLocalKey` trait for [`LocalKey`](https://doc.rust-lang.org/std/thread/struct.LocalKey.html)<`Holder`> provide methods to conveniently access the thread-local variables.
-(Recall that [`LocalKey`](https://doc.rust-lang.org/std/thread/struct.LocalKey.html) is the type underlying all thread-local variables.)
+Implementations of the `HolderLocalKey` trait for [`LocalKey<Holder>`](std::thread::LocalKey) provide methods to conveniently access the thread-local variables.
+(Recall that [`LocalKey`](std::thread::LocalKey) is the type underlying all thread-local variables.)

 ## Usage examples